risinglightdb/pretty-xmlish/.github/README.md

 + The new API does not aim to be super flexible like the `pretty` crate.
   This gives us spaces to simplify the design and implementation.

+## Motivation

+I tried to use the `pretty` crate to implement SQL explain, but it turned out to be limited in many ways:

++ It does not support wrapping the output with beautiful ASCII art.
+  The standard Wadler-style pretty printing API only controls lines, indentation, text wrapping, etc. which is not suitable for sophisticated insertion of the box-making or table-making characters.
++ It supports

+However, the standard Wadler-style "algebraic" pretty printing API is well-designed and can be extended to support the features we desire.
+I saw a screenshot by @xxchan on a private slack channel that shows the SQL explain output of databend's system, which inspired me to write this RFC.

 ## Intended behavior

 + Users specify a preferred width, usually the width of the terminal,